crossplane/docs/content/v1.11/concepts/managed-resources.md

 Note that if a resource has required fields, you must fill those fields or the creation of the managed resource will be rejected.
-So, in those cases, you will need to enter the name of the resource as well as the required fields as indicated in the [API Reference][api-reference] documentation.
+So, in those cases, you will need to enter the name of the resource as well as the required fields.

 ## Backup and Restore